 Whilst you can choose to safely ignore the error, you might want to clean up the batch by removing the mailboxes from this batch.
 To do so, select the mailboxes and then choose the Trash button, as shown below:

 Large numbers of Migration Batches can be troublesome to manage, and often you will wish to complete particular mailbox moves at a different time to others within a synchronized batch.
 Use the approach here to plan for larger numbers of mailboxes in a smaller number of batches for initial synchronizations, then move mailboxes to smaller batches for a final delta sync and completion.

-If you found this article useful, you may also be interested in Quadrotech's white paper, Email Migration to Office 365.
+If you found this article useful, you may also be interested in Steve's guide ‘How to Migrate Exchange to Office 365: Step by Step‘

 Steve is a Microsoft MVP for Office Servers and Services.
 He enjoys getting hands-on, solving some of the more complex problems associated with migrating to the cloud or to newer versions of Exchange Server.